Arkdem/CV/README.md

-Feel Free to Contact ME
+Feel Free to Contact ME on email and whatsapp